open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 Import the `opentelemetry-bom` and `opentelemetry-instrumentation-bom-alpha` BOMs before using the OpenTelemetry starter.

+The `opentelemetry-bom` BOM will allow you to align the OpenTelemetry versions of the OpenTelemetry starter and Spring Boot 3.

+With the `opentelemetry-instrumentation-bom-alpha` BOM, you won't have to declare the dependency versions for additional instrumentations.

 The following example shows how to import both BOMs using Maven:

 ```xml